Course Outline

 Power Query Data Model for Power BI Desktop

-• Data source types for Power Query – possibilities and limitations
+• Data source types for Power Query – capabilities and limitations

-• Spreadsheets and their elements as data sources for visualizations (worksheet, range)
+• Spreadsheets and their elements as data sources for visualizations (sheet, range)

-• Relational databases (Access, SQL Server) – importing relationships
+• Relational databases (Access, SQL Server) – relationship import

 • Direct queries (Direct Query - SQL)

-• Combining custom data sources: SQL + CSV + Web Pages
+• Custom data source linking – SQL + CSV + Web Pages

-• External data (online store, accounting software, data warehouse)
+• External data sources (online store, accounting software, data warehouse)

-• Introduction to the M language and creating a data model
+• Introduction to the M language and data model creation

 • Calculated columns, conditional, and tabular expressions